PART 6, LAST IN THE SERIES “MEXICO’S STREET DOG HEROES”

 - Ice cream, but don’t tell anybody!

 Only someone who has been abused knows what that really feels like.
 Others can be sorry, even horrified, but the experience is everything.
 I am safe and happy now but many are not.
 I am counting on all of you to act and do what it takes to change lives…our lives!

 To help Chica with her mission, you can do the following.
 Go to http://www.chicathedoberman.org and click on the HELP tab to learn how to buy a digital portrait of your own pet.
 By doing so, you will help offset some of the expenses the Navarro family incurs in doing what they do for the animals.

 To Sum Up

-Here are some of the people who deserve credit for the efforts described in this week’s blog.
-They are Mexico’s outdoor dog heroes.
-They are the people who care about the wellbeing of these sentient beings who, through no fault of their own, lack adequate care and protection.
+Here are the people who deserve credit for the efforts described in this week’s blog.
+They are the heroes.
 Thank you for what you do!

 Together, let’s keep our precious pets healthy, happy and safe!